Hurricane Melissa makes landfall in eastern Cuba as a Category 3 storm

 "Numerous landslides are likely in those areas," said Michael Brennan, director of the U.S. National Hurricane Center in Miami.

-The hurricane could worsen Cuba's severe economic crisis, which already has led to prolonged power blackouts, fuel shortages and food shortages.
+The hurricane could worsen Cuba's severe economic crisis, which already has led to prolonged power blackouts, as well as fuel and food shortages.

 "There will be a lot of work to do.
 We know there will be a lot of damage," Díaz-Canel said in a televised address, in which he assured that "no one is left behind and no resources are spared to protect the lives of the population."